james-orcales/big_bang/README.md

 ## Installation Script

 I aim to keep my setup fully reproducible, provided I can create a new user on an existing system (MacOS, Debian, or NixOS).
-The process starts with big_bang.sh, which handles all system-wide configuration and downloads a pinned version of Go.
+The process starts with
+`bootstrap.lua`, which handles all system-wide configuration and downloads a pinned version of Go.

-Once the initial setup is complete, it runs: go run ./big_bang.go This script manages my dotfiles and user-level dependencies—essentially, my core development tools.
+Once the initial setup is complete, it runs: `go run ./big_bang.go` This script manages my dotfiles and user-level dependencies—essentially, my core development tools.

 The dotfiles directory is a mirror of the home directory, but syncing is one-way: it creates or overwrites files in $HOME without deleting anything that isn’t in dotfiles.
 This means that if you remove a file from dotfiles, it will remain in the actual home directory until you delete it manually.
 This approach avoids using symlinks altogether.

-A notable detail in big_bang.go is a custom 400-line logger I wrote, inspired by Zerolog, offering similar performance with zero heap allocations.
+A notable detail in `big_bang.go` is a custom 400-line logger I wrote, inspired by Zerolog, offering similar performance with zero heap allocations.

 ## Dotfiles Management